allebb/pirrot/README.md

 * Ability to set a courtesy tone on end of transmission.
 * Ability to configure the repeater to identify itself automatically on a schedule.
-* Ability to enable or disable automatic repeater identifier. - Disabled by default.
+* Ability to enable or disable automatic repeater identifier (disabled by default).
-* Ability to change output transmission from VOX (voice activation) to COR (COR signal from radio to an input relay).
+* Ability to transmit on VOX (voice activation) or COR (carrier signal from radio to trigger a PTT relay).
-* Save recordings of received transmissions - Disabled by default.
+* Save recordings of received transmissions (disabled by default).

 See the full list of configuration items (features) on the [CONFIGURATION page](CONFIGURATION.md).